 - Interest: Convince the reader that your email deserves their time.
 Do this by suggesting or providing an explanation of what they will gain from reading it.

 - Desire: Get readers interested enough to perform an action

 - Action: Ask your recipient to make an action (reply, book an appointment, buy, etc).

-Using active voice will make your email introduction more personal.
-This will also help to grab the recipient’s attention and encourage them that you are making an effort on their behalf for a real conversation, rather than just sending out a generic copy as with most of today’s emails.
+Using active voice will help make your email introduction sound confident and more personal.
+This will also help to grab the recipient’s attention and convince them that you are making an effort to start a real conversation.

-Use “you” throughout the sentences, so your email is easier to read, and your recipient can visualize what you are saying.
+Use “you” when referring to them, so your email is easier to read, and so your recipient can visualize what you are saying.